Our Verdict

 Print Quality

 Ultimately, the benefits of resin are clear when evaluating our classic Benchy print (the standard tugboat design used throughout the community to suss out issues and evaluate quality).
-We're hard-pressed to find any flaws.
+We were hard-pressed to find any flaws.
 We will note that print times are considerably longer here than in other tested machines — 175.5 minutes to print vs. the group average of 74.9 minutes.

 Ease of Use

+In a sense, Anycubic has made the parts of the process they can control relatively painless.
+But the other side of the coin is the post-processing.
+The curing process is something we have not seen any consumer-level resin printer manage to do well or even really attempt to automate.
 After a print is done, the bed raises and drips the majority of the uncured stuff off.
-The print then needs to be washed and cured with UV light in a separate chamber.
+Your print then needs to be washed and cured with UV light in a separate chamber.
 Anycubic, of course, sells these kits separately — a cleaning kit and an upgraded combo wash and cure chamber.
-With some practice, this whole process can be done relatively quickly, cleanly, and reliably, but anyone considering a resin printer needs to be aware of what they're getting into.

 Print Capabilities